deislabs/deislabs.io/content/about.md

 title: "About"
 ---

-Deis Labs is a shoutout to Deis, the organization where many of started our journey into Kubernetes and Open Source - creating and nuturing the Helm project and working to simplify the tooling around Container Native development and operations.
+Deis Labs is a shoutout to Deis, the organization where many of us started our journey into Kubernetes and Open Source - creating and nuturing the Helm project and working to simplify the tooling around Container Native development and operations.